wesj/AsyncTask.js/README.md

 }).execute("bar").then(function(foo) {
   // foo == "bar_inner" here
 }).catch(function(err) {
-  // Errors throw in the worker will appear here });</pre>
+  // Errors thrown in the worker will appear here });</pre>

 You can also return a Promise in your worker if you need to do something not just long running, but also async: